 Some courses, which satisfy Bloomsburg University’s general education requirement, are included in the course listings for the individual areas of specialization under secondary education.

 Requirements for the secondary education (7-12) major include 35 semester hours in required core courses, plus courses specified for various specializations.
 Students should consult their advisor to plan a course of study.

 Bloomsburg University is approved to offer Education programs that lead to certification in Pennsylvania.
 While we regularly monitor licensure and certification laws in each state, state requirements are subject to change without notice.
-If you are interested in certification outside of Pennsylvania, we encourage you to contact the appropriate state licensing agency to seek guidance and verify requirements before beginning a program and during your program of study.
+If you're interested in certification outside of Pennsylvania, we encourage you to contact the appropriate state licensing agency to seek guidance and verify requirements before beginning a program and during your program of study.
 Please visit http://bloomu.edu/state-authorization and www2.ed.gov for more information.
-If you are planning to teach in New Jersey, please note that you may be required to complete the edTPA, a performance based assessment.
-It's strongly recommended you contact the school district(s) of interest and the New Jersey Department of Education for more information specific to New Jersey.
+If you're planning to teach in New Jersey, please note you may be required to complete the edTPA, a performance based assessment.
+It's strongly recommended you contact the school districts of interest and the New Jersey Department of Education for details specific to New Jersey.